0xanmol/my-lz-oapp/learningmaterial.md

   - Delivers verified messages to destination OApp via `_lzReceive()`

 #### 2. MessageLib (ULN302 - Ultra Light Node v3.02)
-- **What it is**: Upgradeable contract that handles message verification
+- **What it is**: Immutable contract that handles message verification
-- **Why upgradeable**: Protocol improvements without redeploying OApps
+- **How "upgrades" work**: New MessageLib versions deployed as separate contracts (e.g., ULN302 → ULN303)
+- **OApp Choice**: Applications can migrate to new MessageLibs but old ones continue working
 - **What it does**:
   - Manages DVN (Decentralized Verifier Network) configurations
   - Enforces security parameters (confirmations, DVN thresholds)